 Keep track of your hours for one project or many.
 Clock in and out with a start/stop button like you would with a punch clock.
 A checkbox helps you keep track of billing.

-Cross-platform software saves user names, passwords, urls, attachment and more in a single database.
+Cross-platform software saves user names, passwords, URLs, attachments and more in a single encrypted database.
 Entries are sorted in customizable groups, and there is an integrated search function.
+A browser extension is available.

 Keeping You Awake